BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ---

 One Sunday afternoon the Alice and Bob sit down to set it all up.
-During their research, Bob and Alice came across an app called Transcend.
+During their research, Bob and Alice came across an interesting application that looks like it fits their needs.
 It’s a mobile application specifically designed for long-term bitcoin custody.
 Alice and Bob each download the app on their phones and get started.
 Try out the prototype below.
 It covers the entire wallet creation process.

 <!--